 To address these issues, newer platforms like Oomnitza go beyond ITAM to address the orchestration of the entire technology portfolio.

-How Technology Portfolio Orchestration sharpens cybersecurity
+How Enterprise Technology Management sharpens cybersecurity

 In most enterprises, IT assets are managed with a collection of systems including standard ITAM, MDM, SAM, and CMDB systems.
 All play a role and are necessary.
 Connecting them all is painful because it requires work to build an infrastructure that automates data collection and normalizes data formats.
 Agentless integration approaches solve this problem by leveraging agents from all these systems to collect information into a single and constantly updated database of record.
 Using existing agents minimizes the load and footprint requirements associated with portfolio orchestration and allows for faster roll out.